etrusci-org/quotes/markdown/quotes.md

 ## Ani Difranco

 - I don't like my language watered down, I don't like my edges rounded off.

+## Anne Frasier

+- Music is art, and art is an integral part of the human experience.

 ## Anne Sexton